djxprice/flownotes/RESTART_GUIDE.md

 ## Ready to Continue?

 The project is in excellent shape!
-All core features work.
+All core features work, including rectangle drawing.
 Pick an enhancement from `NEXT_STEPS.md` or start using it as-is.

-**Current commit:** "11 Nov MVP Restore Point"
+**Current commit:** "Rectangle Drawing Feature - Restore Point"

-**Status:** ✅ Production-ready MVP
+**Status:** ✅ Production-ready MVP + Rectangle Drawing

 🚀 Happy coding!